The last few Sennheiser reviews we’ve published have all followed the same pattern. Roughly speaking, they all go something like this:

 Everyone wants to sell you a pair of true wireless in-ears - but not many companies have what it takes to compete with Sennheiser.

-You'll find daintier options, not to mention cheaper ones, but you won't find better-performing buds at this price - and that includes the £10 dearer Apple AirPods Pro.
+You'll find daintier options, not to mention cheaper ones, but you won't find better-sounding buds at this price.